 This is a very difficult question to answer and, over time, your decisions will be governed by your individual playing style.
 Cautious managers will tend to lean towards reliable, proven assets who have a track record of providing FPL points.
 Risk-taking managers will lean towards exciting new prospects and ones who are not highly owned in FPL.

-The best tips we can give is to follow our articles, check our members’ picks (for each of the categories mentioned above) and get involved with the FPL Community on social media.
+The best advice we can give is to follow our articles, check our members’ picks (for each of the categories mentioned above) and get involved with the FPL Community on social media.
 Twitter has a large community of FPL managers and you will find quite a lot of good friends in the process.
 They will give advice, suggestions and ultimately put you in a better position moving forward.
 It’s always good to discuss your team with other FPL managers, especially those who have been playing for several years and can provide you with lessons learnt from the previous seasons that they have been playing.

 So, get an initial team setup that you are pretty happy with, and then start interacting with fellow FPL managers.
 You can also get in touch with us over social media or drop a comment below and we’d be more than happy to help you and give you some constructive criticism.